Export Destinations#

 • NX_CDCS_URL - CDCS instance URL

-• NX_CDCS_TOKEN - API authentication token
+• NX_CDCS_TOKEN - API authentication token (must be a superuser token if NX_CDCS_USER_OWNED_RECORDS is enabled)

 CDCS exports have priority 100 (highest) and run first to ensure records are available for cross-linking by other destinations.